G. LANIER COULTER, JR.

 MADELINE KRONTIRAS BADER

 Madeline’s practice is focused on representing condominium and homeowner association clients.
 She works closely with boards of directors and property managers on the day-to-day business, management and operational aspects of governing their communities.
 Madeline assists community associations with drafting, interpreting and amending their legal documents, reviewing contracts and transitioning from developer to owner control.
-She also represents community associations in collection and foreclosure matters in courts throughout the Metro Atlanta area.
+She also represents community associations in collection and foreclosure matters.

 Madeline’s professional experience includes representing mortgage lenders and related entities in a variety of civil litigation matters, in both state and federal courts throughout Georgia.
-She also worked as Georgia counsel for a major financial institution’s garnishments and levies division and has experience handling appellate and legislative matters.
+She also worked as Georgia counsel for a Birmingham-based financial institution’s garnishments and levies division.

 KEVIN M. KOUSHEL